Palace of Congresses

 The Palace of Congresses (Pallati i Kongreseve) is a venue in Tirana, Albania, where numerous multi-genre concerts, exhibition, festivals, competitions and other events are held, including the annual Festivali i Këngës and Kënga Magjike and the Tirana Book Fair.

-It was built during the late communist era to host the Congresses of Albanian Labour Party and other official activities.
+It was built during the late communist era to host the Congresses of the Party of Labour of Albania and other official activities.
 Today, the palace is used as a venue for conferences, festivals, exhibitions, ceremonies, concerts and more.
 It currently has a capacity of 2,100 seats.

 There are three other smaller halls, with a smaller capacity of 150, 280 and 300 people, designed as working environments for different meetings and occasions.